 Location: 1-hour drive northeast of Melbourne, Victoria

-Wine Varieties: The Yarra Valley is famous for its world-class Chardonnay and Pinot Noir.
+Wine Varieties: The Yarra Valley is famous for its world-class Chardonnay, sparkling wine, and Pinot Noir.

-Famous Wineries: De Bortoli is one of the largest wine-producing companies in Australia.
-Other big names in the region include Domaine Chandon, Yering Station and Rochford Wines.
+De Bortoli is one of the largest wine-producing companies in Australia.
+Other big names in the region include Domaine Chandon, Yering Station, and Rochford Wines.

 The Yarra Valley was the first wine-growing area in Victoria and is now one of the best Australian wine regions.
 This popular Melbourne wine region is especially known for its innovation in grape growing.
 Also, the valley has expanded to different grape varieties beyond its more traditional chardonnay heritage.

 The area is now home to over 120 vineyards.
 This includes some of the top wineries in Australia with big names in the industry.
 However, for a more intimate experience, you’ll also find plenty of smaller boutique wineries and family-run cellar doors down the country back roads.
-For example, as Boat O’Craigo, Soumah of Yarra Valley and Pimpernel Vineyards.
+For example, there’s Boat O’Craigo, Soumah of Yarra Valley, and Pimpernel Vineyards.

-Where to Eat: Many of the vineyards offer a lunch and dinner menu, however, Healesville and Yarra Glen are also home to great cafes and restaurants.
-Try Mocha and Lime in Healesville, a rustic cafe with local produce, or the new 400 Gradi pizza restaurant at Rochford Wines.
+Where to Eat: Many of the vineyards offer a lunch and dinner menu.
+However, Healesville and Yarra Glen are also home to great cafes and restaurants.
+Try Mocha and Lime in Healesville, a rustic cafe with seasonal menus that feature local produce, or the new 400 Gradi pizza restaurant at Rochford Wines.

 Margaret River, Australia